shubham1chawla/genai-practice/example-4/README.md

 ![harry-professors](./screenshots/harry-professors.png)

-**Find all entities related to location Privent Drive in Harry Potter and the Philosopher's Stone**
+**Find all entities related to the location Privet Drive in Harry Potter and the Philosopher's Stone**

 ```cypher
 MATCH (b:Book)-[:mentioned_in]-(d1)-[]-(e1:Entity), (e1:Entity)-[]-(d2)-[]-(e2:Entity)